irtsa-dev/Steganopy/README.md

   -h, --help            show this help message and exit -v VALUES, --values VALUES
-                        Values used for encryption. (default: rgb) -i INFORMATION, --information INFORMATION
-                        Information to be added when encrypting is selected for "action" argument. (default: None) -o OUTPUT, --output OUTPUT
+                        Values used for encryption. (default: rgb) -t TEXT, --text TEXT  Text to be added when encrypting is selected for "action" argument. (default: None) -f FILE, --file FILE  File location of text to be added when encrypting is selected for "action" argument. (default:
+                        None)
+  -o OUTPUT, --output OUTPUT
                         Specifies output file name. (default: None) -k KEY, --key KEY     Specifies key to use for xor operation. (default: None)